egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 **Note:**

-Manipulation Buttons are Buttons which enable you add , edit , save or delete records in your recordset.
+Manipulation Buttons are Buttons that enable you to add, edit, save, or delete records in your recordset.

 **Syntax:**